harriebird/malaybalay-covid/README.md

 ## Setup
 1. Clone this repository
 2. Install the required packages
+3. Create a copy of `local_settings.py.example` and name it `local_settings.py`.
+Modify it according to you own preference.
+4. Run database migration.
-3. Run the Django web application
+5. Run the Django web application

 ## Requirements
-* Database (This was developed using MariaDB)
+* Database supported by Django (This was developed using MariaDB)
 * Python packages specified on the `requirements.txt`

 ## License